SkillGym activates the receptors that accelerate the excitement of our limbic system.

-SkillGym Intrinsecally Motivated Learning and Neurosciencies.
+SkillGym Intrinsically Motivated Learning and Neurosciences.

 For many years we have been working with the best universities in the world to design, implement and test the key components of our system.
 We have studied with USI the impacts of a systematic use of simulators to permanently modify the communication changes of individuals.
 We designed our first voice recognition system with Supsi and the University of Zurich.

-Today we are designing and engineering the next generation of SkillGym’s machine learning algorithms in partnership the A.I. department of an important university, to implement an even more effective set of features for our training environment.
+Today we are designing and engineering the next generation of SkillGym’s machine learning algorithms in partnership with the A.I. department of an important university to implement an even more effective set of features for our training environment.
 It’s a continuous work of research around how people effectively learn.
 To make the best of their time and their potential.